 Under Alternative 2, vessels that hold an FFP or LLP license could not enter the BSAI Pacific cod parallel fishery unless the license is appropriately endorsed.
 Vessels that do not hold any Federal permits or license could continue to access the fishery.
 The proposed action may reduce the potential for an influx of vessels into the parallel fishery.
-Limiting the number of participants in the fishery could contribute to slowing down the fishery and less aggressive fishing practices.
+Limiting the number of participants in the fishery could contribute to slowing down the fishery, less aggressive fishing practices, and a shift of available Pacific cod to sector vessels that comply with Alternative 2 requirements, which is mostly the HAL/pot CV < 60 ft sector.